 10th July 2017

 This Friday, the 14th of July, France will celebrate its most popular national holiday, Bastille Day, which commemorates the storming of the Bastille and the end of the French Revolution.
-This fête nationale has occurred annually since 1790, and is widely celebrated across France in the form of street parties, fireworks, and military parades.
+This fête nationale has occurred annually since 1790, and is widely celebrated across France with street parties, fireworks, and military parades.

 Bastille Day is a public holiday throughout France, which means that many businesses, restaurants and banks are closed for the day.
 Public transport services also vary, with certain roads being blocked off.
 However, despite the administrative inconvenience, the country comes alive to share in celebrating the establishment of a constitutional monarchy in France.